wanghaisheng/responsive-landing-page-starter/content/blog/en/random-fact-voice-call-with-php-uselessfacts-and-aws-lambda.md

 composer init
 ```

-Once you've finished with that step, run the command below to install the required third-party libraries:
+Once you've finished with that step, run the command below to install the required third-party libraries.
+These libraries are:

+* the Slim PHP Framework,
+* Slim's PSR-7 which contains Response and Request interfaces we'll need,
+* GuzzleHttp to make API requests in retrieving random facts,
+* Bref to bring support for PHP on AWS Lambda,
+* Vonage's PHP client to correctly handle incoming webhook requests for a voice call.

 ```bash
 composer require slim/slim:"4.*" slim/psr7 guzzlehttp/guzzle:"^7.0" bref/bref vonage/client